Brachycephalic Obstructive Airway (BOAS) Surgery in Brachycephalic Dogs

-Discussions about BOAS surgery should always include the need for supervised post – op care
+Discussions about BOAS (brachycephalic obstructive airway) surgery should always include the need for supervised post – op care

-- Dogs that have BOAS surgery should never be discharged the same day.
+- Dogs which have BOAS surgery should never be discharged the same day.
 Instead they should be monitored carefully for post op swelling for at least 12 hours following surgery.